mongodb/mongo-c-driver/doc/mongoc_uri_set_auth_source.rst

 Sets the "authSource" URI option, after the URI has been parsed from a string.

-Updates the option in-place if already set, otherwise appends it to the URI's :symbol:`bson_t <bson:bson_t>` of options.
+Updates the option in-place if already set, otherwise appends it to the URI's :symbol:`bson:bson_t` of options.

 Returns
 -------